 Parents should encourage their kids to take their time before marrying someone to get to know them better and figure out if they are the right fit for a spouse.
 Parental marriage pressure can be so bad that parents will sometimes recommend or choose a spouse for their children and I think that has been passed by time.
 If it’s tradition, then one can choose to go that way but if it’s not for you then go out there and find your own partner.

-Gone are the days for forced or ‘strategic’ and arranged marriages.
+Gone are the days of forced or ‘strategic’ marriages.
 We do not live in the time of monarchies and even if you were a prince or princess today, I’d still think that you should get married out of love and find the right fit for you.
 One should also be married or marry out of choice.
 You have the right to choose to marry and who to marry.

 What to Do When Facing Marriage Pressure?

 When you are facing marriage pressure please stand up for yourself.
 Sit your parents down or your friends or the person or people pressuring you to get married and make it crystal clear that the decision of marriage is yours to make and only yours.
 Let them know that you can choose whether to get married or not and most importantly, who to get married to if you choose marriage as something you want for yourself.

 Do not marry or get married just to wade off marriage pressure.
 It could lead to you ending up in an abusive or broken marriage or even feeling drained or broken with a family you did not want.
 It is just as important to find out and let your partner know whether you want kids or not.
 Find out if you and your would-be spouse want kids and how many you both want.

 If it’s none for your partner and you want kids, then they may not be the right fit for you.
 If both of you want kids, agree on the number and start family planning early.
 The choice of the number of kids is important as it will affect your finances and having an excessively big family could mean lacking the finances to provide the best possible care to all the kids or to educate all of them until college.

 Are You Facing Marriage Pressure?